(Excerpts from Original Internist, Dec.1 2008)

 Obviously, a different approach to medical problems associated with infectious disease is desperately needed.
 The answer is to discover effective agents that create less resistant organisms, fewer complications and negative side effects than present conventional drug-based pharmaceuticals.

 The disinfecting power of lipids has long been recognized.
 As part of a natural immune system, lipids would have advantages over artificial antibiotics.
-They arrived through the process of natural selection to provide protection against the most common potential pathogens.
-They do not readily give rise to resistant strains and no longer be effective.
+They arrive through the process of natural selection to provide protection against the most common potential pathogens.
+They do not readily give rise to resistant strains and do not become ineffective.
 (This has been supported by recent studies).

 Since lipids are normal constituents of our body, it would also be expected that they would not be irritating, sensitizing, or toxic.
 The monoglyceride lipids have been shown to have antimicrobial affects against a wide spectrum of microorganisms.